lbl-srg/obc/specification/source/executiveSummary.rst

 co-funded by California Energy Commission and the United States Department of Energy (DOE).
 The second phase of the project will be funded by DOE.

-The Phase 1 work reported here has focussed on providing the capability to avoid major problems with the current process for the design and implementation of controls in commercial buildings.
+The Phase 1 work reported here has focused on providing the capability to avoid major problems with the current process for the design and implementation of controls in commercial buildings.
 Current practice involves generating verbose, ambiguous and error-prone